MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Neural Tangent Kernel; Random Feature.
   - <details><summary>Digest</summary> Machine learning models are vulnerable to adversarial perturbations, and a thought-provoking paper by Bubeck and Sellke has analyzed this phenomenon through the lens of over-parameterization: interpolating smoothly the data requires significantly more parameters than simply memorizing it.
 However, this "universal" law provides only a necessary condition for robustness, and it is unable to discriminate between models.
 In this paper, we address these gaps by focusing on empirical risk minimization in two prototypical settings, namely, random features and the neural tangent kernel (NTK).

+- Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning. [[paper]](https://arxiv.org/abs/2302.01002)
+  - Francois Caron, Fadhel Ayed, Paul Jung, Hoil Lee, Juho Lee, Hongseok Yang.
+  - Key Word: Neural Tangent Kernel; Feature Learning.
+  - <details><summary>Digest</summary> We consider the optimisation of large and shallow neural networks via gradient flow, where the output of each hidden node is scaled by some positive parameter.
+We focus on the case where the node scalings are non-identical, differing from the classical Neural Tangent Kernel (NTK) parameterisation.
+We prove that, for large neural networks, with high probability, gradient flow converges to a global minimum AND can learn features, unlike in the NTK regime.

 ### Neural Tangent Kernel: 2022

 - A Kernel Perspective of Skip Connections in Convolutional Networks. [[paper]](https://arxiv.org/abs/2211.14810)